 "The Meaningful Education Advocate" title combines my work with the Viktor Frankl Institute of America and my blog that challenges the institutional framework in which we educate our children and presents new opportunities emerging in the transforming economy.
 I also co-host a podcast called Q-Ed Up with Ziz and Pam that discusses what it means to be educated in the 21st century.
 Most recently, I co-founded Straight Up Impact with producers Kate Cohen and Marisa Polvino of Straight Up Films.
 Our mission is to share thought-provoking stories at the intersection of film and social impact.

-Join us for the screening of our first film in the Meaning in Madness short film series, entitled Mackenzie.
+Watch the screening of our first film in the Meaning in Madness short film series, entitled Mackenzie.

 The Meaning in Madness series highlights the systemic issues contributing to the epidemic of anxiety, depression, addiction, and suicide in our youth.
 All films showcase personal stories told from the perspective of a young person and are short-form documentaries.
 Our first film focuses on Mackenzie, a 17-year-old high school student’s experience in our standardized system of education.

 The 60-minute program will feature the world premiere of the film, appearances from a special guest, panel discussions, and original music.
 Plus, we will be announcing the launch of the movement inspired by the series called B-Unbound with our partners at Big Picture Learning.

 A partnership between Straight Up Impact and Big Picture Learning

 Be You.
 Unbound.
 B-Unbound is a community-based network that connects young people, ages 14-24, to mentors, experiences, and each other with the goal of promoting wellbeing through meaningful relationships and interest exploration.